openstack-archive/fuel-plugin-midonet/doc/content/guide.rst

 MidoNet Fuel Plugin User Guide
 ==============================

-Once the Fuel MidoNet plugin has been installed (following `Installation Guide`_), you can create *OpenStack* environments that use MidoNet SDN controller as a Neutron Backend.
+Once the Fuel MidoNet plugin has been installed (following `Installation Guide`_), you can create *OpenStack* environments that use MidoNet SDN controller as a Neutron backend.

 MidoNet Networks
 ----------------

 MidoNet changes the behaviour of Neutron deployments and understanding what MidoNet plugin does (especially on Public Network Ranges) is essential to configure the Fuel plugin properly.

-MidoNet plugin is compatible with **Neutron + GRE** environment, so let's focus on the deployment with ML2 first, to introduce the differences that MidoNet plugin has.
+MidoNet plugin is compatible with both **Neutron + GRE** and **Neutron + VxLAN** environment, so let's focus on the deployment with ML2 first, to introduce the differences that MidoNet plugin has.

 Without MidoNet plugin
 ``````````````````````